Complaints & Appeals

 Understanding the Process

 HQAI is committed to maintaining the highest standards of quality assurance.
 We welcome feedback and are open to addressing concerns or disagreements.
-Our complaints and appeals processes are underpinned by guiding principles, including impartiality, confidentiality, safety and well-being.
-To ensure fairness and transparency, we have established clear processes for both appeals and complaints.
+Our processes are underpinned by guiding principles, including impartiality, confidentiality, safety and well-being.
+To ensure fairness and transparency, we have established clear processes for appeals, complaints and third-party observations of interest (TPOI).

 An appeal is a formal contestation by an audited organisation against the quality assurance decision made by HQAI.
 An appeal is filed by the organisation directly concerned with the quality assurance decision.
 A quality assurance decision refers to one or more of the following: